Toxic Shock Syndrome and Tampons: Be Careful!

 Toxic Shock Syndrome is nothing new, and despite efforts to prevent it, it continues taking lives in many places around the world.

-It’s a grave disease that is caused by toxins that the bacteria Staphylococcus aureus produces and its proliferation is linked to feminine hygiene products such as tampons.
+It’s a serious disease caused by toxins that the bacteria Staphylococcus aureus produces.
+Its its proliferation is linked to feminine hygiene products such as tampons.

-One of the most high profile cases was the American model Lauren Wasser, who lost a leg as a result of this disease attributed to tampon use.
+One of the most high profile cases involved the American model Lauren Wasser.
+She lost a leg as a result of this disease.

-Even though some assure us that less than half of the reported cases have to do exclusively with tampon use, there are still strict recommendations against it.
+Some argue us that less than half of the reported cases result exclusively from tampon use.
+Yet there are still strict recommendations against it.

 What is Toxic Shock Syndrome?

-Toxic Shock Syndrome (TSS) is a grave and sometimes deadly affliction that is produced by bacteria such as Staphylococcus aureus and Streptococcus pyogenes, whose abnormal growth produce a toxin powerful enough to lead to septic death.
+Toxic Shock Syndrome (TSS) is a grave and sometimes deadly affliction that bacteria such as Staphylococcus aureus and Streptococcus pyogenes produce.
+The abnormal growth of such bacteria produce a toxin powerful enough to lead to septic death.

 It can affect anybody, but the first identified cases were in women who had used tampons during menstruation.

-It was discovered during the 1980s by the microbiologist Philip Tierno and his team, who determined that the conditions provided by synthetic material to bacteria were to blame.
+Microbiologist Philip Tierno and his team discovered this issue in the 1980s.
+They determined that the conditions provided by synthetic material to bacteria were to blame.

 Many of these materials are no longer permitted for industrial use, but the disease continues to be a problem as related cases continue being reported.